Melros/basejump/README.md

 #### \_mod_module-name.scss

-Everything that is not a global style defined in _layout.scss is a module.
-Prefix it with mod_ to make search easier for a module.
+Everything that is not a global style defined in \_layout.scss is a module.
+Prefix a module with \_mod_ to make search easier for a module.
 For sure you can find your modules easy via sourcemaps but if you quickly search for "_mod" for example in Sublime Text you gain access to all your modules in one view.

 ### Vendor